Key Issues

 Details

-• Duties Test: The proposal does not make any changes to the duties requirements.
+• Duties Test: The rule does not make any changes to the duties requirements.

-• Automatic Updates: Propose automatically updating the threshold every three years by tying the threshold to the 35th percentile of weekly earnings of full-time salaried workers in the lowest-wage Census Region.
+• Automatic Updates: The threshold will be automatically updated every three years by tying the threshold to the 35th percentile of weekly earnings of full-time salaried workers in the lowest-wage Census Region.
+The automatic updates will begin on July 1, 2027.

 What's Next